Homepage / Lifeline / Lifeline Support Worker Training / Training Application Form

 Anonymity and Confidentiality:

-As the English-speaking community in Tokyo is very small, we ask all phone counselors to remain anonymous and keep their role a secret from anyone who does not absolutely need to know.
-This is because we are concerned that people who are aware that you are on the line will feel inhibited about calling TELL themselves, and will be denied access to the service.
+As the English-speaking community is very small, we ask all Lifeline Support Workers to remain anonymous and keep their role a secret from anyone who does not absolutely need to know.
+This is because we are concerned that people who are aware that you are on the line will feel inhibited about reaching out to TELL themselves, and will be denied access to the service.

-This extends also to your application: we ask that you don’t share your intention to apply for the TELL training course with others, except your partner, children, or someone who absolutely needs to know in order for you to be able to take the training.
+This extends also to your application: we ask that you don’t share your intention to apply for the TELL training course with others, except your partner or someone who absolutely needs to know in order for you to be able to take the training.

 The Application Process: